Saturday, November 15, 2014

 On our side of The Bund, Art Moderne buildings of smaller scale festooned the boulevard.
 Seen below, the clocktower was made by the same ironworks foundry and clockmakers that created Big Ben in London.
 The chimes sound beautiful.

 Above is the 1926 Sassoon building, built by a tycoon named Sir Victor Sassoon.
 His lavish home was in the top floors and pyramid.
-It had a top-tier hotel, the Cathay House, which is still famously sumptuous as the Fairmont Peace Hotel.
-Folklore about its tall neighbor—built by the Bank of China—is that Mr. Sassoon (of Iraqi Jewish heritage) used his connections to prevent the bank's building from exceeding the height of his… thus continuing the reputation of his as the tallest building in Shanghai.
-Ergo, the bank's building is 66 feet shorter.
+It had a hotel named the Cathay House, which is still famously sumptuous as the Fairmont Peace Hotel.
+Folklore about its tall neighbor—built by the Bank of China in 1934—is that Mr. Sassoon (of Iraqi Jewish heritage) used his British connections to prevent the bank's building from exceeding the height of his… thus continuing the reputation of his as the tallest building in Shanghai.
+Ergo, the bank's building is shorter.
 Kevin considered it as another embarrassment of Western Powers subjugating Easter Powers.
-The two buildings are separated by the busiest road in the city: the Nanjing Road, also called Park Lane.
+Nonetheless, the bank is a fine example of Chinese Art Deco style.

 In 2000, the government made the road pedestrian-only, which was immensely helpful to businesses and retailers.
 It is 1,200 meters of nice scenery.
 People snap photographs of everything—including interracial couples.